emonkak/geektray/README.md

 ## Installations

-You can download the binary for Linux/amd64 from the [release page](https://github.com/emonkak/geektray/releases).
+You can download the binary for Linux/amd64 from the [release page](https://github.com/emonkak/geekytray/releases).

 ## Usage

-GeekTray does not show any window on the screen when started for the first time.
+GeekyTray does not show any window on the screen when started for the first time.
 To show the window, you should use the hotkey for it (Default: <kbd>Super + Backquote(\`)</kbd>).

 ### Default Hotkeys